Rolling-element bearing: Overall design

-There are five types of rolling elements that are used in rolling-element bearings: balls, cylindrical rollers, spherical rollers, tapered rollers, and needle rollers.

-Most rolling-element bearings feature cages.
-The cages reduce friction, wear, and bind by preventing the elements from rubbing against each other.
-Caged roller bearings were invented by John Harrison in the mid-18th century as part of his work on chronometers.

-Rolling-element bearings can range in size from 10 mm diameter to a few metres diameter, and have load-carrying capacity from a few tens of grams to many thousands of tonnes.
+Bearings, especially rolling element bearings, are designed in a similar fashion across the board consisting of the outer and inner track, a central bore, a retainer to keep the rolling elements from clashing into one another or seizing the bearing movement, and the rolling elements themselves.

+The internal rolling components may differ in design due to their intended purpose of application of the bearing.
+The main five types of bearings are ball, cylindrical, tapered, barrel, and needle.

+Ball - the simplest following the basic principles with minimal design intention.
+Important to note the ability for more seizures is likely due to the freedom of the track design.

+Cylindrical - For single axis movement for straight directional movement.
+The shape allows for more surface area to be in contact adding in moving more weight with less force at a greater distance.

+Tapered - Primarily focused on the ability to take on axial loading and radial loading.
+It does this by using a conical structure enabling the elements to roll diagonally.

+Barrel - Provides assistance to high radial shock loads that cause misalignment and uses its shape and size for compensation.

+Needle - Varying in size, diameters, and materials these types of bearings are best suited for helping reduce weight as well as smaller cross sections application, typically higher load capacity than ball bearings and rigid shaft applications.

+Specific design types

 Ball bearing

 A particularly common kind of rolling-element bearing is the ball bearing.
 The bearing has inner and outer races between which balls roll.
 Each race features a groove usually shaped so the ball fits slightly loose.
 Thus, in principle, the ball contacts each race across a very narrow area.
 However, a load on an infinitely small point would cause infinitely high contact pressure.
 In practice, the ball deforms (flattens) slightly where it contacts each race much as a tire flattens where it contacts the road.
 The race also yields slightly where each ball presses against it.
 Thus, the contact between ball and race is of finite size and has finite pressure.
 The deformed ball and race do not roll entirely smoothly because different parts of the ball are moving at different speeds as it rolls.
 Thus, there are opposing forces and sliding motions at each ball/race contact.
 Overall, these cause bearing drag.